-To help Hong Kong enterprises capture the opportunities arising from the National 12th Five-Year Plan, the Hong Kong Special Administrative Region Government set up a "Dedicated Fund on Branding, Upgrading and Domestic Sales" (the BUD Fund) of $1 billion in June 2012.
-The Fund aims to provide funding support to assist Hong Kong enterprises in exploring and developing the Mainland market through developing brands, upgrading and restructuring operations, and promoting domestic sales in the Mainland.
+To help Hong Kong enterprises capture the opportunities arising from the National 12th Five-Year Plan, the Hong Kong Special Administrative Region Government (the Government) set up a "Dedicated Fund on Branding, Upgrading and Domestic Sales" (the BUD Fund) of HK$1 billion in June 2012 to assist Hong Kong enterprises in exploring and developing the Mainland market through developing brands, upgrading and restructuring their operations and promoting domestic sales in the Mainland.

-For details of the BUD Fund, please visit the website (https://www.bud.hkpc.org/en).
+For details of the BUD Fund, please visit its website (https://www.bud.hkpc.org/en).